HenrikJoreteg/human-javascript/ch06-models.md

       fn: function () {
         return (this.firstName + ' ' + this.lastName).trim();
       },
-      // We can optionally cache the result.
-Doing this
+      // The result is intelligently cached by default which means
-      // means it won't run the function to return the result
+      // it won't run the function unless one of the dependency values
-      // unless one of the dependency values has changed since
+      // has changed since and it won't trigger a `change` on the
+      // derived value unless the new derived value is actually different.
-      // the last time it was run.
-This feature can lead to
+      // By only firing change events when derived values change can lead to
       // dramatic performance improvements over plain Backbone.
+      // We can set this to false too, of course, and the result would
+      // never be cached.
       cache: true
     }
   }
 });